Omni Calculator logo

 Comparison table

-We will write a table using all possible boolean functions to list all the "features" a duckling may have (remember we are trying to avoid any sort of bias, so having a scarf is as valuable as not having one).
+We will write a table using all possible boolean functions to list all the "features" a duckling may have (remember, we are trying to avoid any sort of bias, so having a scarf is as valuable as not having one).

 After that, if we count the number of features each duckling has and compare them, we will find the duckling with the most differences.

-We went ahead and completed the column for duckling A. Write down the table and finish the other two columns putting '1' if the duckling fulfils the criteria or '0' if it does not.
+We went ahead and completed the column for duckling A. Write down the table and finish the other two columns putting '1' if the duckling fulfills the criteria or '0' if it does not.

 For example, S ∧ ¬G means the duckling has a scarf AND doesn't have glasses.